panaverse/learn-generative-ai/05_microservices_all_in_one_platform/14_docker/05_compose_db/README.md

 * **version:** This specifies the Docker Compose file version (here, version 3.9).
 * **services:** This section defines two services:
     * `python-app`: This builds a container image from the current directory (assuming a Dockerfile exists).
 It exposes port 5000 and sets an environment variable `DATABASE_HOST` to connect to the PostgreSQL service using the service name `postgres`.
 It also connects to the `my-app-net` network.
+    * `postgres`: This uses the official `postgres:latest` image and sets an environment variable for the password.
+It defines a volume named `postgres_data` to persist the database data.
+This service also connects to the `my-app-net` network.
 * **networks:** This section defines a custom network named `my-app-net`.
 This allows the services to communicate with each other using container names instead of needing to know IP addresses.

 **Running the application:**

-With this Compose file saved as `compose.yml`, you can use the following commands to manage your application:
+With this Compose file saved as `docker-compose.yml` (or any name you prefer), you can use the following commands to manage your application:

-* `docker compose up -d`: This builds the images (if needed) and starts both containers in detached mode (background).
+* `docker-compose up -d`: This builds the images (if needed) and starts both containers in detached mode (background).
-* `docker compose stop`: This stops both containers.
+* `docker-compose stop`: This stops both containers.
-* `docker compose down`: This stops and removes both containers, as well as volumes associated with them.
+* `docker-compose down`: This stops and removes both containers, as well as volumes associated with them.

 ## YAML Crash Course for Docker Compose